RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 Typically a subset of function-level profiling, the execution of the profiled software is instead presented as a timeline highlighting the order of function execution in addition to the time spent in each individual function call.

 <!-- Why -->
-By highlighting individual functions calls patterns relating to how performance scales over time can be identified.
+By highlighting individual functions calls, patterns relating to how performance scales over time can be identified.
 These would be hidden with the aforementioned aggregate approaches.

 <!-- We will be covering -->
 In this course we will cover the usage of the timeline profiler `viztracer`.